 – Make a cup of coffee.
 My morning cup of coffee officially signifies that I’m starting my day.
 Sometimes I eat breakfast and sometimes I don’t.
 Instead of following the “you must eat breakfast or else” rule, I follow the “I’ll eat if I’m hungry” rule.

 – Then I go back to my iPad and ease my way into the workday with my coffee.
-At this point I’ll probably start reading emails and responding to any if necessary.
+At this point I’ll probably start reading and responding to emails and doing any tasks that need immediate attention.

 – At some point when I’m done with my coffee, I’ll work primarily on writing blog posts and doing marketing and social media stuff.
 This might be the point when you head off to work or school.